how much to screed a floor

 Before applying screed, remove all the furniture and skirting boards from the room.

 Get a dustpan and brush and remove any dirt and debris from the base floor.
-This step is critical as it makes the screed adhere to the floor better.
+This step is critical as it improves the screed’s adherence to the floor.

 After sweeping, clean away any oil or grease stains from the surface and wait at least 24 hours before screeding.